Birth plan

 When you come to The Mother Baby Center to deliver your baby, be sure to share your birth plan with your care team and nurses.
 They will use it so that they know what techniques you’d like to try for breathing, pushing and delivery, and, if necessary, what your preferences are for medical intervention and delivery.

-Download our birth plan worksheet.
+Download our birth plan template.
 It can help you think through and record your preferences for your labor, childbirth, and hospital stay.

 Birth Compass, by Allina Health and Patient Wisdom